 Switch to a new branch with unstaged changes

 switch command.
 It's new (introduced in Git v2.23) and offers a more straightforward alternative to the classic checkout command.
 The

 checkout command, but if you had unstaged changes on the current branch, you had to stash the changes first, switch to a new branch, and then apply the stash to that branch.
 That's fine; it works, but

 main branch and you want to switch to

 1git switch branch-B

 -c parameter to create a new local branch and switch to the newly created branch and have all of the unstaged changes in your new branch:

-1git switch your-new-branch
+1git switch -c your-new-branch